amanrai31/React2/README4.md

   - You can export a component like TasksProvider that provides context.
   - You can also export custom Hooks like useTasks and useTasksDispatch to read it.

-You can have many context-reducer pairs like this in your app.